Skip to content

 Chris MackinJul 15, 2025 12:00:21 PM4 min read

-The results are in from this year’s National Student Survey (NSS) and dBs Institute has been ranked as one of the top-performing specialist music education providers in the UK.
+The results are in from this year’s National Student Survey (NSS) and dBs Institute has emerged as one of the highest-performing larger specialist music education providers in the UK, ranking No.1 in three key themes.

-dBs Institute ranked among 15 UK specialist music institutions that met National Student Survey (NSS) 2025 publication thresholds (minimum 10 respondents and 50% response rate):
+dBs Institute ranked among 14 larger UK specialist music institutions that met National Student Survey (NSS) 2025 publication thresholds:

-• 2nd in the UK (among specialist music providers) for Learning Opportunities, Assessment and Feedback, and Student Voice
+• 1st in the UK (among larger specialist music providers) for Learning Opportunities, Assessment and Feedback, and Student Voice

 • Top 5 for Teaching, Academic Support, and Organisation and Management (compared to other specialist music providers)